kevmo314/appendable/README.md

 ### Mutating existing data

-AppendableDB is geared towards data that is immutable, however in practice this might not be ideal.
+Appendable is geared towards data that is immutable, however in practice this might not be ideal.
 In order to accommodate data mutations, a data integrity hash is maintained so when data is mutated, the data will be reindexed.
 Reindexing is O(n) in the age of the oldest mutation (hence why appending is O(1) for updating the index!) so mutating